TinHMin/FS_Analysis/README.md

 **Fig 8.
 Statistic for assessing the stationary of the series and summary of the ARIMA(2,0,1)**

+The model has 94.5% accuracy.
 The ARIMA(2,0,1) model was selected as the best-fit model using Python's auto_arima function, which automates the selection based on criteria like AIC and BIC.
-Overall, the ARIMA(2,0,1) model provides a statistically justified and interpretable structure for forecasting food insecurity, with strong autoregressive components capturing temporal patterns
+Overall, the ARIMA(2,0,1) model provides a statistically justified and interpretable structure for forecasting food insecurity, with strong autoregressive components capturing temporal patterns.
 _________________________________________________________________________________________________________
 <img src="/Forecast_3years.png" width="80%" >